AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The following are example packetizations of OBU sequences.
 A two-letter notation is used to identify the OBU type: FH - frame header, TG - tile group, FR - frame, SH - sequence header, TD - temporal delimitered, MD - metadata.
 Parentheses after the type indicate the temporal_id and spatial_id combination.
 For example "TG(0,1)" indicates a tile group OBU with temporal_id equal to 0 and spatial_id equal to 1.

 The following is an example coded video sequence:
 <pre><code>
     TD SH MD MD(0,0) FH(0,0) TG0(0,0) MD(0,1) FH(0,1) TG(0,1)
 </code></pre>

 This sequence could be packetized as follows.
 First, the TD OBU is dropped.
-Then, the following packetization grouping (indicated using square brackets) may be used.
+Then, the following packetization grouping (indicated using square brackets) may be used:
 <pre><code>
     [ SH MD MD(0,0) FH(0,0) TG(0,0) ] [ MD(0,1) FH(0,1) TG(0,1) ]
 </code></pre>

 It is also possible to send each OBU in its own RTP packet:
 <pre><code>
     [ SH ] [ MD ] [ MD(0,0) ] [ FH(0,0) ] [ TG(0,0) ] ...
 </code></pre>

-The following packetization grouping would not be allowed, since it combines data from different spatial layers in the same packet.
+The following packetization grouping would not be allowed, since it combines data from different spatial layers in the same packet:
 <pre><code>
     [ SH MD MD(0,0) FH(0,0) TG(0,0) MD(0,1) FH(0,1) TG(0,1) ]
 </code></pre>